 This is a very high level of mortality, but it compares to what we have seen in Europe and the US: studies have shown that around half of patients admitted to intensive care units with COVID-19 are dying.
 COVID-19 is a horrible and deadly disease.

 In Aden, patients are coming to the hospital very late.
 If they arrive when they are already having severe difficulties breathing then it becomes more and more difficult to save them.

-MSF doctor Khairil Musa shares his experience of treating COVID-19 patients at al-Amal hospital - This clip was broadcast on BBC Radio 4's Today Programme on 26 May 2020 (at around 36:50)
+MSF doctor Khairil Musa shares his experience of treating COVID-19 patients at al-Amal hospital - this clip was broadcast on BBC Radio 4's Today Programme on 26 May 2020